Gold investment funds

 - Gold in physical form can be a good investment; however, it requires both safe storage and handling

-Gold is an indispensable metal in the manufacturing of new technology.
-However, metal extraction is one of the most harmful industries to the environment.
+Gold is an indispensable metal in the manufacturing of new technology and for a sound financial system.
+However, metal extraction has an impact on our environment.

 AuAg has therefore chosen to primarily invest in gold mining companies with a good ESG risk rating (Environmental, Social and Governance).
 Hence, we reward those who are best-in-class, we promote the companies that work to become more sustainable, and we exclude the companies whose sustainability work lags behind.